howonlee/mertonon/docs/v0_11_roadmap.md

 - [x] Update setup docs - grade level, and revise (hey, it was fine)
 - [x] Update usage docs - grade level, and revise

-- [ ] Test for the stack push and pop
-- [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop
 - [ ] Gantt essay - find more concretions.
 Concretion as to why gantt chart's political.
 Concretion as to white collar work.
 Concretion as to the deadline thing.
 Start w/ a concretion.
 - [ ] Sharpen up the point about data structures being political
 - [ ] Finish the actual usage notes on the essay